cargo2nix/cargo2nix/CONTRIBUTING.md

 ### Cargo2nix overlay API

 Some of the features our overlay supports may be difficult to find.
-There's some documentation in the [nix flake].
-The [examples] contain some more hints.
-Ultimately, arguments to `rustBuilder.makePackageSet` are consumed in [make-package-set/simplified.nix], which calls into `full.nix`
+There's some documentation in the [nix flake][nix flake].
+The [examples][examples] contain some more hints.
+Ultimately, arguments to `rustBuilder.makePackageSet` are consumed in [make-package-set/user-facing.nix][user-facing], which calls into `make-package-set/internal.nix`

 [nix flake]: /cargo2nix/cargo2nix/blob/master/flake.nix
-[examples]: /cargo2nix/cargo2nix/tree/master/examples
+[examples]: /cargo2nix/cargo2nix/blob/master/examples
-[make-package-set/simplified.nix]: cargo2nix/cargo2nix/blob/master/overlay/make-package-set/simplified.nix
+[user-facing]: /cargo2nix/cargo2nix/blob/master/overlay/make-package-set/simplified.nix

 Each output in `rustPkgs.workspace.<name>` supports arguments.
 Many are demonstrated in the [nix flake] comments, but check [mkcrate.nix] for how they